 Organization & Objectives

-The Toronto Centre for Phenogenomics (TCP) is an innovative, scientific collaboration between four research hospitals to operate a centralized, state-of-the-art research-enabling facility.
-This joint project involving Mount Sinai Hospital, The Hospital for Sick Children, University Health Network and St. Michael’s Hospital pools resources and expertise to achieve excellence and economies of scale.
+The Toronto Centre for Phenogenomics (TCP) is an innovative, scientific collaboration between two research hospitals to operate a centralized, state-of-the-art research-enabling facility.
+This joint project involving Mount Sinai Hospital and The Hospital for Sick Children pools resources and expertise to achieve excellence and economies of scale.

 The TCP offers state-of-the-art mouse holding and facility support services to academic stakeholders and strategic private sector partners.
 It houses the Centre for Modeling Human Disease (CMHD), the Canadian Mouse Mutant Repository (CMMR), and the Mouse Imaging Centre (MICe) to provide an array of pre-clinical research services to clients.